The Giants Causeway and Bushmills Tramway: A Journey Through Time on the Causeway Coast of Northern Ireland

 History of the Giants causeway and bushmills railway

 The Giants Causeway and Bushmills Railway is a testament to Northern Ireland’s rich history and technological advancements.
 The tramway’s roots trace back to 1883 when it was established as the world’s first long electric tramway.
+The Bush Valley Railway, hailed as the first long electric tramway powered by hydroelectricity, connected Portrush, Bushmills, and the Giant’s Causeway.
 This marvel was the brainchild of Colonel William Traill of Ballyclough, who, inspired by the Siemens Company’s electric railway system showcased at the Berlin Trade Fair in 1879, envisioned this tramway.

-The original Giants Causeway tramway was initially powered by hydroelectricity, with water turbines producing the necessary electrical power.
+The original Giant’s Causeway Tramway, operated by a pioneering tramway company, was initially powered by hydroelectricity, with water turbines producing the necessary electrical power.
 The Walkmill Falls generating station was built for this purpose.
+The tramway was hailed at its opening as a world-first in electric tramways.
 Despite challenges, including opposition from Sir Macnaghten of Dundarave, the tramway was inaugurated in 1883 as the first commercially operated “hydroelectric” powered tram system globally.
-It operated for 65 years before its closure in 1949.
+It operated for 65 years before the line was closed at the end of the 1949 season.
+The former Giant’s Causeway tramway route was later revived as the Causeway Bushmills Railway, a heritage railway that allows visitors to experience a scenic journey along this historic line.

 The Route of the Giants Causeway and Bushmills railway

-The Giant’s Causeway and Bushmills Railway leaves from just outside Bushmills Village on its 20 minute journey of 2 miles to and from the Giant’s Causeway, along the narrow gauge track bed of what used to be the Portrush to Giant’s Causeway Tram.
+The Giant’s Causeway Bushmills Railway is a heritage railway operating along the historic route from just outside Bushmills Village, taking passengers on a 20 minute journey covering two miles to and from the Giant’s Causeway.
+The line follows the narrow gauge trackbed of what used to be the Portrush to Giant’s Causeway Tram.
 The diesel locomotive runs 4 times a day between 11am and 2.30pm on Friday, Saturday and Sunday.
 Children, in particular, love being on the train.

 The train, with its rolling stock comprising three passenger coaches, chugs along the stunning North Antrim coast, offering panoramic views that captivate the soul.
+Features such as panoramic windows and guided commentary enhance the visitor experience, making the journey both enjoyable and educational.
 As the journey progresses, the newly installed bridge carriespassengers over the serene River Bush, adding a touch of modern engineering to this historic route.

 One of the journey’s highlights is the magnificent coastal stretch that showcases the region’s natural beauty.
 The train meanders past an ancient sand dune system, offering glimpses of the pristine landscape that has been shaped by eons of natural processes.
 As the railway continues its path, crossing Bushfoot Golf Course, allowing them a bird’s eye view of golfers perfecting their swings amidst the lush greens.